Modelica Assignment

 OMShell is an interactive session handler that parses and interprets commands and Modelica expressions for evaluation, simulation, plotting, etc. The session handler also contains simple history facilities, and completion of file names and certain identifiers in commands.
 We will not use OMShell because we want to learn and visualize graphically the models that we are building.
 Hence we will only use OMEdit.

-We use Python because we can then directly use the data obtained from simulation for analysis through a number of data analysis packages available in Python.
+We will use Python because we can then directly use the data obtained from simulation for analysis through a number of data analysis packages available in Python.

 Basics